-C. I am not surprised that God called him a fool.
-He had the religious knowledge but did not live up to it.
+C. I am not surprised that Luke called him the rich fool.
+He had religious knowledge but did not live up to it.

-Don’t layup treasures for yourself (Matthew 6:19; 25:34-46) – Saving money isn’t wrong.
+Saving money isn’t wrong.
 But don’t place your confidence in your savings.
-In the other hand we are to bless others with our blessings.
+On the other hand, we are also to bless others with our blessings.
 Not to pile them up.
-(Galatians 6:10)

 “Tripping Billies” – A famous song by Dave Matthews.
 “Eat, drink and be merry for tomorrow we die”.
 Heaven and Hell are real.
 If you are not rich towards God as much as you are towards your comfort you will miss heaven.